-Brat’s summer spot at Climpson’s Arch is one of the places to be, rain or shine, this summer.
+Brat’s long-term pop-up at Climpson’s Arch is one of the places to be, rain or shine, at the moment.
 All the Basque grill favourites feature here: charred anchovy-topped flatbread, those smoky potatoes, vinegar-tinged turbot, John Dory, and even something new: pot chicken rice.
 Only this time you’ll be enjoying it in an outdoor courtyard protected from the heavens.

 We love Phat Phuc’s name.
 We love their affordable noodles and dumplings.
 And given the current ‘situation’, we really love that this entire restaurant is open-air in a cute little Chelsea courtyard.
 Weather looking terrible?
 Of course it is, thanks England.
 Don’t worry, they have a gazebo and the laksa will keep you toasty if need be.

 The Eastern Mediterranean menu at Peckham Bazaar is that oh-so-familiar cliché.
 You know the one, about summer being on a piece of crockery?
-Anyway the point is that with a spot on their very cute and covered, greenery-filled terrace, with a plate of grilled octopus in front of you, you won’t even notice the thunderstorm closing in.
+Anyway the point is that with a spot on their very cute and covered, greenery-filled terrace, with a plate of grilled octopus in front of you, you won’t even notice it’s pissing down behind you.

 Also protected under the sometimes leaky arches of Borough Market is Elliot’s.
 Everything - from their cheeseburgers to their mussels to their biodynamic wines - is done well.
 And they’ve launched a summer alfresco pop-up with a £29 set menu too.
 Book your covered outdoor table here.